About Me

 Scalable Coordinated Exploration in Concurrent Reinforcement Learning

-Maria Dimakopoulou, Ian Osband, Benjamin Van Roy (NeurIPS 2018)
+Dimakopoulou, Osband, Van Roy (NeurIPS 2018)

 We consider a team of reinforcement learning agents that concurrently operate in a common environment, and we develop an approach to efficient coordinated exploration that is suitable for problems of practical scale.
 Our approach builds on seed sampling (Dimakopoulou and Van Roy, 2018) and randomized value function learning (Osband et al., 2016).
 We demonstrate that, for simple tabular contexts, the approach is competitive with previously proposed tabular model learning methods (Dimakopoulou and Van Roy, 2018).
 With a higher-dimensional problem and a neural network value function representation, the approach learns quickly with far fewer agents than alternative exploration schemes.